darrylwest/cassava-logger/README.md

 * add travis tests
 * create test folder/package with data fixtures

-## License: MIT
+## License

+MIT Licensed.
+See LICENSE file for details.
 Use as you wish.
 Fork and help out if you can.

 - - -
 <em><small>Version 0.90.105 | darryl.west@raincitysoftware.com</small></em>